Nghiait123456/DissectLaravel/README.md

 To update the new value, you need an event driven to update the data accordingly.

 # Advantages and disadvantages of local in memory with Laravel? <a name="AdvantagesAndDisadvantagesOfLocalInMemoryWithLaravel"></a>
-Ưu điểm: </br>
+Advantages: </br>
-Có được tốc độ cao nhất, cao hơn nhiều lần với cache remote. </br>
+Get the highest speed, many times higher with cache remote. </br>
-Nhược điểm: </br>
+Cons: </br>
-1) Tốn tài nguyên, mỗi instance sẽ phải mất tài nguyên chạy thêm một cache service local. </br>
+1) Resource consuming, each instance will have to take resources to run an additional local cache service. </br>
-2) Việc triển khai và invalidate biến với event drive không phải dễ với các products không được đầu tư. </br>
+2) Deploying and invalidating variables with event drive is not easy with uninvested products. </br>

 # What is algorithm rate limit? <a name="WhatIsAlgorithmRateLimit"></a>
 ![](img/ratelimit_define.png)